razluta/UnityTextureRgbPacker/README.md

 ## Automatic Generation using the API
 If you are using this repository to automate the creation of the packed texture in your own code, you'll need to use the:
 ```
-UnityextureRgbPacker.TexturePacker.GetComposite(
+UnityextureRgbPacker.TexturePacker.GetCompositeTextureRgb(
-            compositeTextureName,
+            string compositeTextureName,
-            textureRedChannel,
+            Texture2D textureRedChannel,
-            textureGreenChannel,
+            Texture2D textureGreenChannel,
-            textureBlueChannel,
+            Texture2D textureBlueChannel,
-            textureAlphaChannel)
+            Texture2D textureAlphaChannel = null,
+            int width = 0,
+            int height = 0)
 # compositeTextureName = a string representing the name of the texture
 # textureRedChannel = a Texture2D asset representing the input for the Red channel
 # textureGreenChannel = a Texture2D asset representing the input for the Green channel
 # textureBlueChannel = a Texture2D asset representing the input for the Blue channel
-# textureAlphaChannel = a Texture2D asset representing the input for the Alpha channel
+# textureAlphaChannel = (optional) a Texture2D asset representing the input for the Alpha channel
+# width = (optional) an integer representing the desired output texture width
+# height = (optional) an integer representing the desired output texture height
+# If the width or height are left at 0, the the smallest input texture will be used for sizing.
 ```
 To save the file to disk, you can use the:
 ```